plumpNation/nested-iframe-issues/README.md

 Includes:
 * iOS safari scrolling
-* nested iframe caching in Firefox and IE
+* aggressive caching in Firefox and IE
+* scroll jumping when using select box

 If you see issues make a pull request or prove to me I should remove the repo.

-### An assumption
-This example currently has no example of dynamic content, since the backend for the app I am trying to fix creates the html on the server.
+## What is a nested iframe?
+An iframe in content that is loaded by an iframe.

 ## What is in this repo?
 A series of phtml files!
 Why?